HimalaGunathilaka/Obsidian/Graph Theory.md

 	2. For each $u,v \in V_1$
 			$(u,v) \in E_1 \iff (f(u),f(v)) \in E_2$
 - Then we say $G_1 \cong G_2$
+- It is easy to see that if two graphs G1 and G2 are isomorphic then they have the same number of vertices, the same number of edges, and the same degree sequence.

+---
+# Connectedness

+Let G be a simple or multi-graph.
+>[!tip] Walk
+>A **walk** in G is a finite alternating sequence of vertices and edges, which begins and ends with a vertex, so that each edge is incident with the vertices preceding and following it, and ==Any vertex or edge can appear more than once==

+>[!tip] Trail
+>A finite alternating sequence of vertices and edges, which begins and ends with a vertex, so that each edge is incident with the vertices preceding and following it, and ==Any edge cannot appear more than once, but vertices can be repeated==
+>- Or you can say walk is a trail where repetition of edges is allowed.

+>[!tip] Circuit
+>A trail is called a circuit if its initial and terminal vertices are the same.
+>- A circuit is a closed trail.

+>[!tip] Path
+>Its a trail in which ==no vertex appear more than once==.
+>- Basically no edge and vertex repitions.

+>[!tip] Cycle
+>A closed path is a cycle.
+>- A graph containing at least one cycle is called a cyclic graph, otherwise acyclic graph.
+>- A simple graph consisting of only a cycle with n vertices is called an n-cycle and it is denoted by $C_n$.

+---
+>[!tip] Connected graph
+>Let G be a simple or multi graph, it is a connected graph if each pair of vertices can be connected by a path in G. Otherwise, it is called disconnected graph.